navarog/wingsearch/README.md

 Thanks, Robbie, nightpool, and Bastian for all the work on hidden asset packs 🥚

+Special thanks to gspindles for bringing additional fan promo packs to life.

 ## License
 This project is licensed under the terms of the [GNU GPLv3  license](LICENSE.md).